-- 6.65 Paragraph 167 of the NPPF requires that new development be planned to avoid areas at risk of flooding and local planning authorities should ensure that flood risk is not increased elsewhere.
+- 6.62 Paragraph 167 of the NPPF requires that new development be planned to avoid areas at risk of flooding and local planning authorities should ensure that flood risk is not increased elsewhere.
 Where appropriate, applications should be supported by a site-specific flood-risk assessment.
-Paragraph 169 states that major developments should incorporate sustainable drainage systems unless there is clear evidence that this would be inappropriate. - 6.66 Policy CC3 identified the Council's approach to flood risk.
-This policy outlines that flooding will be reduced by a number of methods, the first being not permitting new development where it would be at an unacceptable risk of flooding from any sources of flooding or would give rise to flooding elsewhere. - 6.67 Policy CC4 outlines that all major development will be expected to use Sustainable Drainage Systems (SuDS) to manage surface water drainage, unless it can be demonstrated that all types of SuDs are inappropriate.
-This is reiterated further in Policy CC5. - 6.68 Site allocation Policy MU1 requires development proposals to ensure that any sustainable drainage system incorporating above-ground habitats is designed from the outset to serve the whole site and consider the drainage/culvert that runs through the site. - 6.69 The development proposals are supported by a Flood Risk Assessment,
+Paragraph 169 states that major developments should incorporate sustainable drainage systems unless there is clear evidence that this would be inappropriate. - 6.63 Policy CC3 identified the Council's approach to flood risk.
+This policy outlines that flooding will be reduced by a number of methods, the first being not permitting new development where it would be at an unacceptable risk of flooding from any sources of flooding or would give rise to flooding elsewhere. - 6.64 Policy CC4 outlines that all major development will be expected to use Sustainable Drainage Systems (SuDS) to manage surface water drainage, unless it can be demonstrated that all types of SuDs are inappropriate.
+This is reiterated further in Policy CC5. - 6.65 Site allocation Policy MU1 requires development proposals to ensure that any sustainable drainage system incorporating above-ground habitats is designed from the outset to serve the whole site and consider the drainage/culvert that runs through the site. - 6.66 The development proposals are supported by a Flood Risk Assessment,

 Drainage Impact Assessment including detailed design for the site wide drainage infrastructure, Drainage Strategy for proposed Phase 1(a) of residential development and final ES Chapter 11 - Flood Risk and Drainage.
-The latter has been revised taking into account the design changes proposed.
-However the summary from chapter 11 is not affected.